 Nikki, who works in administration at the College, says staff pride themselves on making sure the students feel safe and engaged with school.

-Kristine says the win is more about being valued than money.
+Delegate Kristine said the win is more about being valued than money.

-“It's wonderful to be recognised for the professionalism that we have and to be recompensed for doing such an important job as having a duty of care for other people’s most precious things - their children," she said.
+“It wonderful to be recognised for the professionalism that we have and to be recompensed for doing such an important job as having a duty of care for other people’s most precious things - their children.

 “We go above and beyond because the student’s welfare is so important to us, and we work here because we want to bring out the best in the next generation,” she said.